Save Up to 50% on Cookware Essentials at Sur La Table's Summer Sale

-Sur La Table’s Summer Cookware Sale: Save Up to 50% on Le Creuset, Staub, All-Clad & More
+Sur La Table’s Summer Cookware Sale: Save Now on Le Creuset, Staub, All-Clad & More

 Sur La Table has everything you need to make your summer meals memorable — and at a discount!
-You can enjoy up to 50% off top brands from Thursday, July 28 to Tuesday, August 2 at Sur La Table's Cookware Sale.
+Right now, you can enjoy up to 50% off top brands at Sur La Table's Cookware Sale.
 If you're eager to try out a new recipe for a summer dinner party, you need high quality cooking products to take your meal to the next level.
 Stock up on kitchen tools, bakeware, servingware and dutch ovens, including some of the most coveted Staub, All-Clad, and Le Creuset cookware.
-Right now, the must-have Le Creuset Signature Oval Dutch Oven is on sale for almost 35% off.
+Right now, the must-have Le Creuset Signature Oval Dutch Oven is on sale for over 35% off.

 Le Creuset's best-selling dutch oven is $130 off right now, which rarely happens.
 It makes slow-cooking, braising, roasting, baking and frying a breeze and it's available in so many vivid colors.